Success requires that you effectively manage your time.

 Early in my career, I learned one of the best time management strategies: Determine what your time is worth and how much you earn per minute.
-I did not know at the time just how important this is.
+At the time, I had no ideal just how important this insight was to my success.

-You need to delegate tasks to your staff when the task needs to get done but is not an effective use of your time.
+You need to delegate tasks to your staff when the task needs to get done but is an ineffective use of your time.
 As the leader, you need to seek out opportunities that allow you to find a new client, make the extra sale, and expand your business.
-Let’s look at a real world example.

 Kelly and Guy both began their promising careers in the financial services 15 years ago.
 Fast forward, Kelly has a million dollar advisory business and amazing life.
 Guy is living hand-to-mouth and on the verge of bankruptcy.
-So you may be wondering what went wrong, and more importantly, what you can do to ensure it doesn’t happen to you.
+So, you may be wondering what went wrong for Gary, and more importantly, what you can do to ensure it doesn’t happen to you.

 Kelly began her career with a solid plan.
 She planned her work and worked her plan.
-While she and Guy spent about the same amount of hours per day working, Guy never determined what his time was worth.
-Kelly’s hours (and minutes) were spent on high value activities, while Guy spent his time on LVAs that made him look busy but did very little to progress his business.
+While she and Guy spent about the same amount of hours per day at work, Guy never determined what his time was worth.
+Kelly’s hours (and minutes) were spent on high value activities.
+Guy spent his time on LVAs that made him look busy but did very little to progress his business.
 While subtle, the differences over time were mind boggling.
 It brings me to the point of this insight: understanding the value of each minute of your time.

 You need to continually ask yourself this questions, “Will this action move me closer to the achievement of my goal?”
 When you choose the right action and understand the value of each minute, you can’t help but improve your results.